Side-Impact Vehicle Collision Attorneys Denville, NJ

 Side-impact vehicle collisions are one of the most unexpected, shocking, and dangerous traffic accidents.
 Commonly called a T-bone accident—because the 90-degree impact resembles the letter “T”—a side-impact collision typically crushes the driver or passenger side.
 Between the offending vehicle and the victim vehicle occupants, only a door and window absorb the crash.
 Unlike other types of motor vehicle accidents, where dense metal structures, bumpers, an engine, trunk, and seats may provide a somewhat protective cushion, virtually nothing protects the occupants in a side collision.

 Usually, in a side-impact accident, the driver has no warning and no chance to react to the impending vehicle disaster.
 Even if the driver sees the approaching vehicle, which is often speeding, there’s not enough time to get out of the way.
 And the injuries suffered in a T-bone crash could be devastating.
-That’s why you need to speak with the skilled car accident attorneys at Hoyt & Hoyt today to discuss your NJ T-bone collision case.
-We represent car crash victims throughout Morris County and Essex County, including Morristown, Parsippany, Denville, Mount Olive, Newark, and East Orange, NJ.
+That’s why you need to speak with the skilled car accident attorneys at Hoyt & Hoyt in Morristown and New Brunswick today to discuss your NJ T-bone collision case.
+We represent car crash victims throughout Morris County and Middlesex County, including Morristown, Parsippany, Denville, Mount Olive, New Brunswick, Edison, and Woodbridge, NJ.

 Serious Injuries Suffered in T-Bone Accidents on NJ Roads and Highways